Because WordPress on page Search Engine Optimization should become second nature

 The plugin works on autopilot and it's completely free.
 The mobile design it delivers is clear and good-looking.
 In short, a great free solution if you don't want to rebuild your whole theme.

-After you've thought about SEO, (or maybe even before), you'll need to focus on converting any existing visitors.
+After you've thought about search engine optimization, (or maybe even before), you'll need to focus on converting any existing visitors.
 We've found the best WordPress popup plugin to help you build your email list and improve conversion rates.
 Because of course, after you've increased your organic traffic, you need to have excellent conversion methods in place.

-The next part of our post is about: things to do for every new post as part of your WordPress on-page SEO checklist
+The next part of our post is about: things to do for every new post as part of your WordPress on-page optimization checklist

 12. Use two-fold headlines for improved keyword targeting